DasEmmanuel/Emmanuel_Dass_Portfolio/README.md

 > - Don't change the component folder names as those are the files being imported into the tests.
 > - **Do not remove the pre-filled code**
 > - Want to quickly review some of the concepts you’ve been learning?
 Take a look at the Cheat Sheets.

+Issuses faced

+> - while building the projects page a projects list called initialProjectsList was maintained globaly where each project object has category as "STATIC" OR "RESPONSIVE" OR "DYNAMIC" OR "REACT"

+5 button tabs is also maintained whith the same id's as above

+where a particilar button tab is clicked the "projectsList" in the state should be re-rendered and the new filteredProjects list should be stored in a variable by using initialProjectsList.filter(each => each.category === activeTabid) here I have used projectsList present in the state rather than using initialProjectsList which is declared globally

+when the STATIC tab is clicked the new filteredProjects lIst is generated with project objects having category as "STATIC" but when the another tab is clicked then the project objects do not have their respective categoryID so an Empty list is displayed

+to fix this issue instead of using projectsList in state we should use initialProjectsList.